 Inosine triphosphatase catalyses the hydrolysis of ITP to inosine monophosphate, thereby trapping purines in the form of ITP.^{6, 7} Deficiency of Inosine triphosphate pyrophosphohydrolase (ITPase) has been reported to cause accumulation of the potentially toxic metabolite 6-thio-ITP.8 At least 5 variants of the ITPA gene have been identified, among them two single nucleotide polymorphisms of ITPA c.94C>A and ITPAg.
-IVS2+21A>C are associated with decreased enzyme activity.9 Individuals who are homozygous for the ITPA c.94C>A (P32T) mutation have complete deficiency of the enzyme activity which results in the accumulation of ITPA intracellularly, whereas heterozygotes for ITPA c.94C>A mutation have decreased ITPA activity to 22.5% of the control mean value.7
+IVS2+21A>C are associated with decreased enzyme activity.9 Individuals who are homozygous for the ITPA c.94C>A (P32T) mutation have complete deficiency of the enzyme activity which results in the accumulation of ITP intracellularly, whereas heterozygotes for ITPA c.94C>A mutation have decreased ITPA activity to 22.5% of the control mean value.7

-6-MP is an inactive pro-drug, which is metabolized into thioguanine nucleotides (TGN) in order to acquire its cytotoxic effects.10 TPMT is involved in the methylation of 6-MP and is a key enzyme in the metabolism of 6-MP.
-The activity of TPMT is controlled by genetic polymorphisms which can alter the rate of the metabolism of 6-MP.11 The cellular accumulation of TGN is inversely related to TPMT enzyme activity; presumably the higher TPMT activity shunts more drugs down the methylation pathway and resulting in less TGNs.10 Studies have found that distribution of TPMT activity, and 0.3% have less or no detectable enzyme activity.^{10, 12}
+6-MP is an inactive pro-drug, which is metabolized into thioguanine nucleotides (TGN) in order to acquire its cytotoxic effects.
+TPMT is involved in the methylation of 6-MP and is a key enzyme in the metabolism of 6-MP.
+The activity of TPMT is controlled by genetic polymorphisms which can alter the rate of the metabolism of 6-MP.
+The cellular accumulation of TGN is inversely related to TPMT enzyme activity; presumably the higher TPMT activity shunts more drugs down the methylation pathway and resulting in less TGNs.
+Studies have found that distribution of TPMT activity in erythrocytes is trimodal; approximately 90% of persons have high activity, 10% have intermediate activity, and 0.3% have less or no detectable enzyme activity.
+Activity.

-Three of these alleles (TPMT2, 3B and 3C) account for 80-95% of subjects with low to intermediate enzyme activity.^{13, 14} It has been reported that toxicity due to 6-MPand its dose reduction was highest among patients who had homozygous variant alleles for TMPT (TPMT 2, 3C, 3B), intermediate among heterozygous patients and lowest among subjects with the wild type gene.^{15, 16}
+Three of these alleles (TPMT2, 3B and 3C) account for 80-95% of subjects with low to intermediate enzyme activity.^{13, 14} It has been reported that toxicity due to 6-MPand its dose reduction was highest among patients who had homozygous variant alleles for TMPT (TPMT2, 3C, 3B), intermediate among heterozygous patients and lowest among subjects with the wild type gene.^{15, 16}